What is docker

 - A conatiner can write data into a volume and read data from it.

-are not attached to a container.
+Named volumesare not attached to a container.
 So it persist even if container is removed

 docker run -d -p 3000:80 --rm --name my-app -v feedback:/app/feedback feedback-node:latest

-- Bind mount: a path on your host machine, which you know and specified, that is mapped to some container-internal path.
+Anonymous volumesare removed automatically if you start/ run a container with the--rmoption.
+But if you start a container without that option, theanonymous volumewould NOT be removed, even if you remove the container (with docker rm ...).
+You can clear them viadocker volume rm VOL_NAMEordocker volume prune- Bind mount: a path on your host machine, which you know and specified, that is mapped to some container-internal path.
 It helps with direct container interaction, should use only in development

 docker run -d -p 3000:80 --rm --name my-app